yzeal/chorusing/NOTES_USER_GUIDE.md

 ### Additional Features

+- **Drag loop selection edges**: Drag the blue edges of the loop selection area on the graph to select the segment you want to practice
+- **Drag graph edges**: Drag from the margins of the graph to bring the loop selection edges into your current view any time
-- **Auto-loop checkbox**: When enabled, the loop region will automatically match the visible area when you pan or zoom
+- **Auto-loop checkbox**: When enabled, the loop region will automatically match the visible area when you pan
 - **Loop delay**: Adjusts the pause time (in milliseconds) between loop repetitions
 - **Jump to playback**: Jumps the view to center around the current playback position (only available for long videos)